 Because Alexa skills and voice UX in general is so new, setting goals is important.
 My goals for the Alexa skill included:

 - have a multi step interaction

-The multi step interaction is a bit clunky, but I think it's a great way to avoid collisions between different skills.
-Basically, the user calls out an 'invocation' like 'open color picker'.
-Interactions with Alexa after that are send directly to that particular skill until an end point is reached in the interaction tree.
-Each of these interactions is triggered by a different voice command, and is handled by something called an 'intent'.
-Intents can have multiple triggering commands ('what is my favorite color' vs 'what is my color', for example).
-There's also a lightweight, session level storage while the entire invocation is occurring, which means you can easily pass data between intents without reaching out to a more persistent data storage.
-There's a lot more in the documentation and the voice design guide.
+The multi step interaction is a bit clunky, but I think it’s a great way to avoid collisions between different skills.
+Basically, the user calls out an ‘invocation’ like ‘open color picker’.
+Interactions with Alexa after that arrive directly to that particular skill until reaching an end point in the interaction tree.
+Different voice commands trigger each of these interactions, handled by something called an ‘intent’.
+Intents can have multiple triggering commands (‘what is my favorite color’ vs ‘what is my color’, for example).
+There’s also a lightweight, session level storage while the entire invocation is occurring, which means you can easily pass data between intents without reaching out to a more persistent data storage.
+There’s a lot more in the documentation and the voice design guide.

 The overarching goal was to have fun, learn something and become more familiar with Alexa and see if it made sense for any of our clients to build Alexa skills to help with their business.
 Alexa is mainstream enough that it makes sense for anyone who works with timely, textual information to evaluate building a skill, especially since a prototype can be built relatively quickly.
 For instance, a newspaper site should absolutely have an Alexa skill, but it doesn’t make as much sense for an ecommerce store (unless you want to do the ‘latest deals’) because navigation more than a few levels deep is problematic.
 In general I think that Alexa skills are worth exploring as this new UX for interacting with computers becomes more prevalent.